-The State Office will complete a contracts training annually.
-During training, the state will review the documents required for a CAA to submit for their contract.
-The CSBG State Office requires each eligible entity to submit their most recent community needs assessment, which must be completed within the past three years.
+The State Office will complete a Contracts Training annually.
+During training, the State will review the documents required for a CAA to submit for their contract.
+The CSBG State Office requires each eligible entity to submit their most recent Community Needs Assessment.
+The Community Needs Assessments must be completed within the past three (3) years.